chen42/presentations/antiviral.md

 ### Darunavir

-* Achives faster virologic response than control PIs.
+* Achieves faster virologic response than control PIs.
 * Can be used to treat patients resist to other PIs.
 * Must be used in combination in an antiviral regimen.
 	* requires an enhancer (i.e. low does <span id="drug"> ritonavir </span> )